 Research interest in the ethnography of communication, communication codes, and cultural discourse analysis.
-Areal interests in Blackfeet, Finland, Russia, and United States.
+Areal interests in Australian, Blackfeet, Finnish, Russian, and USian practices.
 Focal concerns are environmental communication and intercultural communication.

 For a description of our graduate area in Social Interaction and Culture see:

-Undergraduate: Communication and Nature, Cultural Codes in Communication, Field Research; Graduate: Ethnography of Communication, Cultural Discourse Analysis, Intercultural Communication
+Undergraduate: Intercultural Communication, Communication and Nature, Cultural Codes in Communication, Field Research; Graduate: Qualitative Methods, Ethnography of Communication, Cultural Discourse Analysis, Intercultural Communication, Environmental Communication

 Cultures in Conversation, Lawrence Erlbaum and Associates.
 Designated Outstanding Book of the Year by the International and Intercultural Communication Division of the National Communication Association, 2006.